nuuuwan/news_lk3_data/README.md

 *2024-03-26 10:23:00* · [`adaderanalk`](https://www.adaderana.lk/news/98209/veteran-singer-chandra-kumara-kandanarachchi-passes-away) · `en`

 Veteran Sri Lankan singer Chandra Kumara Kandanarachchi passed away on Tuesday morning (March 26).

-He was aged 76 at the time of his demise.
+According to reports, Kandanarachchi has received medical treatment at the Apeksha Hospital in Maharagama for a while.

+He was well-known for a number of hit songs including ‘Ege Sinahawa Thahanam’, ‘Pem Benda Sith Benda’, ‘Ganga Nadee Theeraye’, and ‘Hithe Sathuta Jiwithe’.

 ◼️